Board membersSkip to navigation

 Sir Brendan Barber

-Sir Brendan Barber was General Secretary of the TUC from 2003 to 2012.
-He previously undertook a range of other roles in the TUC having first joined in 1975.
-He has served on a number of public bodies including as a Commissioner in the UK Commission on Employment and Skills, as a Council member for the Advisory Conciliation and Arbitration Service and as a member of the Court of the Bank of England.
+Sir Brendan Barber was made Chair in January 2014 of the Advisory, Conciliation and Arbitration Service, of which body he was previously a Council Member.
+Sir Brendan was General Secretary of the TUC from 2003 to 2012, having previously undertaken a range of other roles in that organisation since joining in 1975.
+He has served on a number of public bodies, including as a Commissioner in the UK Commission on Employment and Skills and as a member of the Court of the Bank of England.
 Sir Brendan received a Knighthood in the Queen's Birthday Honours List 2013 for his services to employment relations.

 Richard Barnes has been involved in local politics in West London for some thirty years.
 Formerly Leader of the London Borough of Hillingdon, Richard was a member of the Greater London Assembly from its inception in 2000 until May 2012.
 From 2008 until 2012 he was the Statutory Deputy Mayor of London with responsibilities that included Community Cohesion, Community Relations, London Resilience, and he was the Chairman of the London 2012 Access and Diversity Forum for the Olympic and Paralympic Games.
 Chairman of the 7 July Review Committee, Richard retains a deep interest in business continuity and resilience, ensuring that London, its communities and businesses are prepared for catastrophic events that can affect the City, its visitors and residents.
 A former Deputy Chairman of the Metropolitan Police Committee, Richard is an elected Member of the Council of the London Borough of Hillingdon.